kyclark/bioinformatics_primer/parsing-dates-re/README.md

-# Date Parsing with Regular Expressions
+# Parsing Date Formats with Regular Expressions

 Write a Python program called `dates.py` that takes as a single, positional argument a string and attempt to parse it as one of the given date formats.
 If given no argument, it should print a usage statement.
 It does not need to respond to `-h|--help`, so you could use `new_py.py` without the argparse flag.